kimjisung78/MCRepair/README.md

 # MCRepair
 If you want to use this project, please cite our paper published at SAC'23.
-In addition, my presentation file is in [the following link.](./ppts/ACM_SAC2023_Presentation_20230328.pdf) When you have a question, please write an issue on the github url.
+In addition, when you have a question, please write an issue on this github url.
 ```
 @inproceedings{MCRepair-2023,
     title = "MCRepair: Multi-Chunk Program Repair via Patch Optimization with Buggy Block",
     author = "Jisung Kim and Byungjeong Lee",
-    booktitle = "PROCEEDINGS OF THE 2023 ACM SYMPOSIUM ON APPLIED COMPUTING (SAC 2023)",
+    booktitle = "Proceedings of the 38th ACM/SIGAPP Symposium on Applied Computing (SAC 2023)",
     year = "2023",
     doi = "https://doi.org/10.1145/3555776.3577762",
-    pages = "1508--1515",
+    pages = "1508-1515",
 }
 ```